oneyanshi/starcraft-bot-zergtastic/README.md

 This is the final project for CSC-568 Artificial Intellgience.
 It is a collective group project by Brian DiZio, Yan Shi, Andreas Elterich, Ethan Poll, Maryeliz Kelleher, Deana Fedaie, and Ryan Plucknett.

-## Project requirements
+## Point Justification
-### Bot Requirements
-+ Our bot should be able to gather resources for both minerals and vespene gas.
+We gather both minerals and gas
-+ Ability to place buildings for construction.
-+ Execution of at least one build order.
-+ Ability to construct worker and combat units.
-+ Micromanagement of units.
-+ Being able to build and use tier 1 units for each faction:
- + Zerg: Drones, zerglings, and hydralisks
-+ Being able to build and use some tier 2 units for each faction:
- + Zerg: Lurkers OR Mutalisks
+We are able to place buildings using a concentric square to find locations We are able to build a Spawning Pool, Extractor, and a Hydralisk Den Our Drones are constructed at multiple times during the game and Zerglings are constructed Finally there are attack orders that specify the correct targets Our full order is below but it progresses from Zerglings to Hydralisks to mutalisks

 ### Deliverable Requirements
 + All deliverables should be available on Github.
 Required: